-It was a home-town win for Canadian Gilles Villeneuve in a Ferrari, when he won the Canadian Grand Prix in Montreal (8 October) after jean-Pierre Jarier, who led the field for 48 laps, retired when the engine of his Lotus overheated.
+Background: It was a home-town win for Canadian Gilles Villeneuve in a Ferrari, when he won the Canadian Grand Prix in Montreal (8 October) after jean-Pierre Jarier, who led the field for 48 laps, retired when the engine of his Lotus overheated.
 In second place was Jody Scheckter in a Wold and third was Carlos Reutemann in a Ferrari.

 SYNOPSIS: For the Canadian racing driver, Gilles Villeneuve, the Grand Prix, 16th and final event in the World Championship, his win on home ground was like a dream come true.
 In car No. 12, a Ferrari, he raced to victory on the new Montreal track ending his first season in Formula One racing in style.